IngInx747/vector-of-derived-iterator-of-base/README.md

-# Vector of Derived, iterator of Base
+# Vector of Derived, Iterator of Base

 A buffer type that stores derived class type while traverses as base class type.
 From memory sense the iterator of the buffer jumps sizeof(derived class) instead of sizeof(base class).